 Prelude to the Battle

 In September 1758, during the French offensive in Westphalia, Contades wanted to restore the compromised reputation of the French army.
-He charged Saint-Pern, who was stationed with his corps near Lünen to control the bridges across the Lippe, to attack the isolated Allied observation corps under the duke of Holstein near Bork.
+He charged Saint-Pern, who was stationed with his corps near Lünen for the control of the bridges across the Lippe, to attack the isolated Allied observation corps under the Duke of Holstein near Bork.
 Indeed, Holstein was posted in an advanced position some 20 km in front of Ferdinand's army.

-During the night of September 28 to 29, the French made themselves master of 2 bridges over the Lippe at Lünen and Beedeburg (unidentified location).
-They then passed the Lippe and marched during the night to approach Holstein's positions.
+During the night of September 28 to 29, the French made themselves master of two bridges over the Lippe at Lünen and Beedeburg (unidentified location).
+They then crossed the Lippe and marched during the night to approach Holstein's positions.
 At daybreak, favoured by the wooded nature of the terrain, the French managed to get close to the Allied camp unnoticed.

 Description of Events

 Saint-Pern was within gun range when Allied grenadiers posted as pickets in the woods gave the alarm.
 The Allies were taken completely by surprise, the troops still being in their tents.